 Some basics: We cannot evict a tenant during COVID-19.
 We must give a minimum of 6 months’ notice.
 To keep UpToDate on these legislations you should visit

-As of 1st June 2019, the Tenants Fee Ban starts, we ( Agents / Landlords’) will no longer be able to charge the tenants for any fees.
+As of 1st June 2019, the Tenants Fee Ban came into force, we (Agents / Landlords’) will no longer be able to charge the tenants for any fees.
 It has widely been estimated that we/Agents will lose around 25% of our income.

 The Tenant Fee Ban was to help Tenants, and stop rogue Agents/Landlords from charging the tenants extortionate fees etc.